zackyChina/iStack/README.md

 # iStack
 it implements a simple double stack in one array.
-The array with two dimension which restrict only integer value accepted.
+It's an array with two dimension which restrict only integer value accepted.

 ####